RaisingAwesome/Ghost-Catcher-Cam/README.md

     don't worry about the SLD2.0 issue.
 You won't use pygame for your GUI.
-    Do both calibrations
+    You shouldn't need to calibrate, but can if you find it off.

 ### Hide Mouse Pointer:

-Use nano to open the following file and then put the second line at the bottom of the file.
+Use the text editor nano to open the following file and then put the second line under the commented #xserver-command=X line in the [Seat:*] section.

       sudo nano /etc/lightdm/lightdm.conf
-      xserver-command = X -nocursor
+      xserver-command=X -nocursor

-### Required Software:
+### Install the Required Software:

-#### python3
+#### 1.  python3
+Ensure you have python3 installed by typing python3.
+You should have it already installed.
+Type exit() to exit out of it.
+If you don't have it, Google how to install python on Raspberry pi X, where X is your version.

+#### 2. PyUserInput
+Install the package that allows you to move the mouse cursor.
+This is needed to hide the mouse when streaming.
+Even though the above section hides the mouse pointer on the screen, its magically still there when streaming.
+So, we move it with code to the lower right out of view.

       sudo pip3 install PyUserInput #hide the mouse while streaming

 #### OpenCV for python3:

-      sudo apt-get install python3-opencv
-      sudo apt-get install libhdf5-dev
+      sudo apt-get install python3-opencv #takes a while, its bigger than 250M sudo apt-get install libhdf5-dev
       sudo apt-get install libhdf5-serial-dev
       sudo apt-get install libatlas-base-dev